 High-quality, comprehensive free trade agreements (FTAs) can play an important role in supporting global trade liberalisation.

 FTAs can cover entire regions with multiple participants or link just two economies.
 Under these agreements, parties enter into legally binding commitments to open access to each others' markets for goods and services, and investment.

-Australia has ten FTAs currently in force with China, Japan, Republic of Korea, New Zealand, Singapore, Thailand, US, Chile, the Association of South East Asian Nations (ASEAN) (with New Zealand) and Malaysia.
+Australia has 11 FTAs currently in force with China, Japan, Republic of Korea, New Zealand, Singapore, Thailand, US, Chile, the Association of South East Asian Nations (ASEAN) (with New Zealand), Malaysia, and Canada and Mexico (through the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, or CPTPP).